Welcome to your new favorite news source, resource library, gossipy chat with friends, wizened mentor advice line, and cut-the-crap hotline.

-To figure out the business of freelancing, she looked elsewhere, learning how business writers, web developers and graphic designers built their businesses the slow and hard way before the explosion of the gig economy and the ease of working from anywhere in the world.
+To figure out the business of freelancing, she looked elsewhere, learning how business writers, web developers, and graphic designers, including navigating challenges such as internet crime, built their businesses the slow and hard way before the explosion of the gig economy and the ease of working from anywhere in the world.

 As she started going to conferences for travel writers and bloggers, she felt like she didn’t know very much about how things worked, but was shocked to discover that earning a normal, healthy, sustainable income was never discussed at these conferences…in large part because many of the folks teaching other people how to become “successful” aren’t actually earning a healthy income themselves.